Human's Dust

-Human's Dust is a live performance DVD by the death metal band Decapitated from Poland.
+Human's Dust is the first video album by Polish death metal band Decapitated.
 It contains the band's live performances and interviews from 2002 and 2004 from various locations.
 The DVD was released by Metal Mind Productions on 9 June 2008 in Europe and 10 June 2008 in the United States.
 The title comes from the song of the same name from the band's debut studio album, Winds of Creation.

 Background

 The main feature of the DVD consists of the band's October 2002 live performance in Kraków, which was a part of their European tour with Vader and Krisiun.
 Bonus footage includes live performances recorded during Ozzfest in Poland in May 2002 and Metalmania festival in March 2004, the music video for "Winds of Creation", and three interviews recorded at various locations with Vitek, Vogg, Sauron and Martin.
 The DVD also includes a photo gallery, biography, discography, desktop images and weblinks.

 The DVD was released via Metal Mind Productions on 9 June 2008 in Europe and 10 June 2008 in the United States.